evakozanli/reportfiles/README.md

 DISCLAIMER: these files are available to check what I have done, rather than reproducing it.
 Unfortunately, the input files can not be shared as they contain sensitive data.

-File 1: adding samples to the pre-existing mastertable
+File 1: adding samples to the pre-existing mastertable --  TEMPORARILY REMOVED

 Samples from all performed microarrays of sCoVs are added to the mastertable.